 Vaughan decided on the Master Cleanse, as he has familiarity with that one and knew it was something he could do with some success.
 Me on the other hand, well, I don’t like the idea of consuming salt water every morning to”flush” out all matter of anything in my system.
 In fact, I’m not a fan of any kind of fasting either, which this one pretty much is.
 Although, this cleanse claims to be a “juice cleanse” but basically you are drinking spicy lemon sugar water, of which I do not qualify as the type of “juice” I mean when I speak of juice cleansing, as there is very limited nutritional value in the Master Cleanse’s “lemonade” mixture.
 So anyway, back to me hating fasting.
 You know those Snickers commercials where the guy is hungry and turns into a crazed lunatic until he gets a snickers?
 That’s me!
 Only worse!
 To the point that any of my close friends know when I haven’t eaten in a while.
 Could you imagine a couple days straight of feeling this way?
 NO BUENO!
 I’ve been hearing a lot about juice cleansing lately and decided I would try that..
 But on my own terms.

 Vaughan originally wanted to stick with his cleanse for 5 or more days but I immediately decided to limit mine to 3.
 I don’t eat bad, only occasionally and I can’t imagine anything longer than 3 days is going to give much drastic of a different result than I would get in those first 3 days.
 I wasn’t looking to starve myself or lose weight, I was just thinking I would give my digestion process a little bit of a break, and looked at this as a way to get rid of the crap I had been eating.
-So I decided I would juice on my own instead of buying one of those ridiculously overpriced cleansing juice systems that are now all the rage at Whole Foods.
+So I decided I would juice on my own with my old good smoothie blender instead of buying one of those ridiculously overpriced cleansing juice systems that are now all the rage at Whole Foods.
 (Someone’s making a $hit ton of money).
 My goal was to try to maintain as much nutrition as I could while still getting some of the perceived benefits of a cleanse.
 So here’s what I did…

 - I juiced a full mixture of veggies and herbs each day and only added berries (no other fruit) into my “meals” once a day.
 I wanted to get rid of the sugar and fruit.
 Although tasty, it is way too high in fructose.
 Contrary to the FDA, it’s not good to eat too much fruit anyway because of the spikes in blood sugar.
 But even worse when juiced because the sugar now has an opportunity to go directly into the blood stream without passing go and collecting $200.